rasg-affiliates/21cmSense/joss-paper/paper.md

 7. Built-in profiles for several major experiments: MWA, HERA and SKA-1.
 These can be used as-is, or as a starting point for defining a custom instrument.

+An example of the predicted sensitivity of the HERA experiment after a year's observation at $z=8.5$ is shown in Figure \ref{sense}, corresponding to the sampling of the $(u,v)$-grid shown in Figure \ref{uvsampling}.
+The sensivity here is a signal-to-noise, assuming a signal magnitude computed using a semi-numerical model from the 21cmFAST code [@21cmfast], using parameters from [@Munoz22].
+This figure also demonstrates that the new
+21cmSense is capable of producing sensitivity predictions in the cylindrically-averaged 2D power spectrum space, which is helpful for upcoming experiments.

+![Sampling of the $(u,v)$-plane for the HERA experiment during a full year of observations.]{label="uvsampling"}(uv-sampling.png)
+![Predicted sensitivity of 1000 hours (one year) of HERA observations, as a function of perpendicular and line-of-sight fourier scale.
+The sensitivity is represented as the signal-to-noise on each $k$-mode, assuming a particular astrophysical model.]{label="sense"}(2dps.png)

 # Statement of need